1. What is Document Delivery?

 Document Delivery is a service that locates, scans and sends articles and chapters from the Dana Library's book and print and electronic journal collection to you.

 2. What is the difference between Document Delivery and Interlibrary Loan (ILL)?

 Document Delivery supplies patrons with material from our own collection.

 Interlibrary Loan is the process of borrowing materials that the Dana Library does not own.

 3. Who can use Document Delivery?

-Anyone affiliated with UVM or FAHC can use Document Delivery.
+Anyone affiliated with UVM or the University of Vermont Medical Center can use Document Delivery.
 Others can contact us for specifics.

 4. How do I request a Document?

 Requests may be made by filling out the online form